Granemore

 Granemore is a townland of 785 acres in County Armagh, Northern Ireland, about seven miles from Armagh and three miles from Keady.
 It is situated in the civil parish of Keady and historic barony of Armagh.

-History

-The Troubles
+Granemore is one of the townlands that make up the parish of Cill Chluana in the Archdiocese of Armagh, one of the three churches of the parish is St Mary's Church, neighbouring St Mary's Primary School in Granemore.

+Attack on The Rock Bar

-The local pub, The Rock Bar, was attacked by loyalists in June 1976 in a planned gun and bomb attack.
-However, a local resident left the bar as the loyalists were planting their device and disrupted their plan.
-Although the local man was shot a number of times, he managed to survive the incident.
+The local pub, The Rock Bar, was attacked by Glenanne Gang, which included members of the RUC, UDR and UVF in June 1976 in a planned gun and bomb attack.
+However, a local resident, Michael McGrath left the bar as the gang were planting their device and disrupted their plan.
+Although McGrath was shot a number of times, he managed to survive the incident.
 It was later revealed that some members of the Royal Ulster Constabulary (RUC) police force from Keady were involved with the attack.

-Granemore is one of the townlands that make up the parish of Cill Chluana in the Archdiocese of Armagh, one of the three churches of the parish is St Mary's Church, neighbouring St Mary's Primary School in Granemore.
+Murder of James McGleenan

+On 17 March 1922, James McGleenan, a catholic man in his late 50s from the Granemore area, was murdered near Dundrum Crossroads in Granemore by members of the Ulster Special Constabulary (commonly known as the “B-Specials”).
+The Specials claimed that McGleenan had ignored a warning to stop as he walked past them.
+McGleenan had spent much of his working life in a local beetling mill and was reported to have a hearing impairment as a result of his occupation.

+The incident occurred shortly after the partition of Ireland and the establishment of the northern state and this murder was one of the first state killings following the treaty.
+A wooden cross was erected at the spot where James McGleenan was murdered.